 Valerie is bright, ambitious, and soft-spoken.
 Where her sister is all bluster, she is analytical and observant.

-Braughen Ferriador, a father and member of the Gentry
+Braughen Ferriador, a father and member of Quagmire's Gentry

-Braughen is jovial and thoughtful and an utter mystery to the Corbins.
-They are both indebted to his kindness, but wary of his actions.
+Braughen is jovial, thoughtful, and an utter mystery to the Corbins.
+They are both indebted to his kindness, but this fondness has made them no less wary.

 Andrias Ferriador, Braughen's eldest son and a revolutionary

-Andrias is cunning and fast.
+Andrias is cunning and quick.
 He is fiercely protective of his own, but is too quick to martyr himself.

 Sir Flerimand, a gloomy human knight of the Quagmire